pywbem/pywbemtools/docs/introduction.rst

 * WBEM servers: Any WBEM server that conforms to the DMTF specifications listed in :ref:`Standards conformance`.
 WBEM servers supporting older versions of these standards are also supported, but may have limitations.
-  See the `pywbem documentation` for more details.
+  See the `pywbem WBEM servers documentation`_ for more details.

 .. _`Installation`: